salvamomo/time-keeper/README.md

 the time spent on a daily basis, but don't take the code in here as an example of good code or good practice of anything!
 At least, not in its current state.

+This was done as part of my Code Enigma (https://www.codeenigma.com/) labs in 2016.

 Also, you can contemplate a giant crab attacking a city in the picture below:
 ![Giant Crab](http://roberthood.net/blog/wp-content/uploads/2008/05/_incredible_giant_crab_redux_by_vegasmike.jpg)